Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 • Reef-safe mineral sunscreen - the Greek sun is no joke and many beaches are protected zones

-• Insulated water bottles for everyone - tap water is potable on most islands and refills are everywhere
+• Insulated water bottles for everyone - tap water is fine on most major islands and refills are everywhere.
+(Quick warning - on a few of the smaller, drier islands the tap is technically potable but tastes brackish.
+Locals use bottled.
+When in doubt, ask.)

 • A Europe travel adapter set (Greece uses Type C and F)